GavinHuang0/global-macro-regime-allocation/docs/models/m01_deterministic_composite/regime_definition.md

 ## 9. Deviation from the original recommendation

 The original proposal used real retail sales.
+ALFRED's
-ALFRED's `RRSFS`/`RSAFS` real-time archives begin in June 2001, so they cannot honestly provide the requested 26-year first-release history.
-Model 01 uses real personal consumption expenditures (`PCEC96`) as the closest long-history, seasonally adjusted real consumer-activity proxy.
+$\mathrm{RRSFS}/\mathrm{RSAFS}$ real-time archives begin in June 2001, so they cannot honestly provide the requested 26-year first-release history.
+Model 01 uses real personal consumption expenditures ($\mathrm{PCEC96}$) as the closest long-history, seasonally adjusted real consumer-activity proxy.
 This materially changes the axis: real PCE includes services, is smoother, and is published later than advance retail sales.
 It is also released by BEA alongside core PCE, creating dependence between a growth and inflation component.
-Model 01 must therefore be tested against an `RRSFS` sensitivity version over the shorter common sample.
+Model 01 must therefore be tested against an $\mathrm{RRSFS}$ sensitivity version over the shorter common sample.

 ## 10. Additional frozen design choices